So many choices - the fun is endless!

 - How will Idrissi help?

 - The vast majority of the work is being done in schools already, including events that may already be in the school calendar.
 Our existing Eco Scouts activities, for example, incorporate programmes aligned with JASS requirements.
 Our Idrissi teachers will act as mentors and guide our young students to plan their programme and achieve their goals.

 For more information on JASS, please visit <www.doemalaysia.com>

 Learning cannot, and should not, take place in the classroom only - we try to make learning as fun and as diversed as possible for the students.
-The Idrissi School's after-school clubs enhances learning for both Primary and Secondary students.
+The IDRISSI International School's after-school clubs enhances learning for both Primary and Secondary students.
 This is a platform for the students to practice and sharpen their skills in preferred sports and activities.
 Our after-school clubs include futsal, archery, creative writing, karate, taekwondo, little Tahfiz, graphic design, Mandarin language, startup apprentice, hiking and camping.

 The school organizes eco adventure school trips every alternate month - with the aim to educate the students through first hand experience with nature.
 Previous trips included Janda Baik, Pahang where students experienced river trekking, fishing, and outdoor cooking; educational trip to Kuala Kubu Baru where students learned about the process of water treatment; and a recent adventure to Bagan Lalang to learn about the importance of mangrove forests as well as to replant mangrove plants.